CyberFlameGO/svnpython/Doc/library/unittest.rst

    .. method:: shortDescription()

-      Returns a description of the test, or :const:`None` if no description has been provided.
-The default implementation of this method returns the first line of the test method's docstring, if available, or :const:`None`.
+      Returns a description of the test, or ``None`` if no description has been provided.
+The default implementation of this method returns the first line of the test method's docstring, if available, or ``None``.

-   .. method:: addTypeEqualityFunc(typeobj, function)

-      Registers a type specific :meth:`assertEqual` equality checking function to be called by :meth:`assertEqual` when both objects it has been asked to compare are exactly *typeobj* (not subclasses).
-      *function* must take two positional arguments and a third msg=None keyword argument just as :meth:`assertEqual` does.
-It must raise ``self.failureException`` when inequality between the first two parameters is detected.

-      One good use of custom equality checking functions for a type is to raise ``self.failureException`` with an error message useful for debugging the problem by explaining the inequalities in detail.

-      .. versionadded:: 2.7
+      .. versionchanged:: 3.1,3.2
+         In 3.1 this was changed to add the test name to the short description even in the presence of a docstring.
+This caused compatibility issues with unittest extensions and adding the test name was moved to the :class:`TextTestResult`.

-   .. method:: addCleanup(function[, *args[, **kwargs]])
+   .. method:: addCleanup(function, *args, **kwargs)

       Add a function to be called after :meth:`tearDown` to cleanup resources used during the test.
 Functions will be called in reverse order to the